Getting Things Done - GTD

 avatar

-Commented over 8 years ago Günther Lehner
+Commented almost 9 years ago Günther Lehner

 When it comes to changing habits, we have to be aware of the fact that our subconscious is "defending" existing habits.
 That's the reason why it often requires remarkable mental effort to change certain habits until this "programming" is altered.
 After the alteration the subconscious will defend the new habit as effectively as it did with the old one.
 In other words: The mental effort required until this point won't be required any longer.